mlukicdesign/GreenTrips/README.md

 ###
 Written by Mackenzie Lukic and Christian Alteri and Chad Geepeetee

-To learn more about my project, [click here](http://www.example.com).
+To learn more about our project, [click here](https://mlukicdesign.github.io/GreenTrips/)

 ####